 It would be more prudent to ask to go through your bill on a day to day basis, scrutinize it when the memory is still fresh about consumables, procedures, and orders that had been made.
 Inquire from the regular staff the meanings of items in the bill.
 You will be surprised that even some fellow patients might have some clue, especially those who have been there longer.
 There is often this caretaker who have seen it all!

-Kenyans were upset by recent revelations by EACC in a 40 page report on MOH after a systems audit aimed to seal loopholes of corruption.
-The audit was launched in March 2017 and report released on 17th August 2018 by Arc Bishop Wabukala to CS Health Cicely Kariuki.
+Kenyans were upset by recent revelations by EACC in a 40-page report on MOH after a systems audit aimed to seal loopholes of corruption.
+The audit was launched in March 2017 and the report released on 17th August 2018 by Arc.
+Bishop Wabukala to then CS Health Cicely Kariuki.
 Available www.health.go.ke

-An item that cost Ksh 700 at KEMSA level sold/ charged at Ksh 35,000 by hospitals.
+An item that costs Ksh 700 at KEMSA level sold/ charged at Ksh 35,000 by hospitals.
 Health facilities apply different price mark-ups ranging from 10-30 percent for medicines and other supplies.

 It also showed how hospitals were fleecing insurance providers.
 Mark you this audit was mainly on public health institutions.

 Mind to know how your bill was computed.
 No matter your current financial or insured status.
 Who knows, in the unforeseen future, your status can change.
 It’s arrogant (or do we say ignorant) to just sign off your bill without an iota of scrutiny.
 As one person said ‘don’t be too ill to care to know what is happening to your bill, it is equally sick’ Maybe that was why we say one has a clean bill of health, health is wealth because, without your health, you have no quality of life.
 Your health and your bill are somehow related.
 Refer to the repeated bill above.